deepthy-dileep/InforiverAnalyticsBook/chapters/240_chapter4_comparative_analysis_analytics_vs_dax.md

 ### Maintenance Overhead

-Ongoing maintenance also differs significantly:
+Ongoing maintenance also differs significantly, as reflected in the documentation:

 **DAX Approach:**
 - Calculations buried in the data model, separate from visualizations